Frogging-Family/linux-tkg/linux56-tkg/README.md

-**Due to intel_pstate poor performances as of late, I have decided to disable it by default.
-It is still builtin though, and you can add `intel_pstate=enable` or `intel_pstate=passive` to your kernel command line (in GRUB for example) to either use plain intel_pstate governors or make use of acpi_cpufreq governors while keeping full support for turbo frequencies, respectively.**
+**Due to intel_pstate poor performances as of late, I have decided to set it to passive mode to make use of the acpi_cpufreq governors passthrough, keeping full support for turbo frequencies.**

-A custom Linux kernel 5.6 RC with specific PDS, MuQSS and BMQ CPU schedulers related patchsets selector (stock CFS is also an option) and added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.
+A custom Linux kernel 5.6.y with specific PDS, MuQSS and BMQ CPU schedulers related patchsets selector (stock CFS is also an option) and added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.

 Various personalization options available and userpatches support (put your own patches in the same dir as the PKGBUILD, with the ".mypatch" extension.